hyperledger/identus-cloud-agent/docs/docusaurus/credentialdefinition/create.md

 }
 ```

-Remember, in the Identus Cloud Agent, the combination of author, id, and version uniquely identifies each credential definition.
+Remember, in the Cloud Agent, the combination of author, id, and version uniquely identifies each credential definition.
 Thus, using the same agent DID as the author, you cannot establish another credential definition with identical id and version values.

 ### 4. Update the Credential Definition